[09:25 AM] Art Class

 “They left earlier,” Ezra replied.
 “Said they had something urgent.”

-“Urgent what?”
+“Urgent?
+Like what?”
 Gita pressed.

-“No idea,” Ezra said.
+“No idea,” Ezra shrugged.
 “But… it seemed important.”

 [07:25 AM] Bain City Station